jgalat/resume/README.md

 # resume

 This is my resume.
-It is strongly based in [orgmode-latex-cv](https://github.com/fasheng/orgmode-latex-cv).
+It is strongly based on [orgmode-latex-cv](https://github.com/fasheng/orgmode-latex-cv).

 A compiled version can be downloaded [here](docs/resume.pdf)